Children & Youth,

 Geographic areas served: Mission District, San Francisco

-Programs: For over fourty years, the jamestown community center has been providing learning opportunities and safe space for youth in the mission district neighborhood of san francisco.
-Jamestown fulfills its mission by annually providing more than 750 zero-to-eighteen years olds with a full range of early education, educational enrichment, academic support, leadership, employment, sports and counseling and prevention programs.
-Growing together - weekly language and literacy acquisition class for families with children 0-18 months.
-Playing together - weekly playgroups, focusing on social-emotional development, parent-child attachment, and early literacy skill development for families with children 18-36 months.
-Reading together - drop-in literacy program that focuses on kindergarten preparedness and the importance of reading to a child for families with children ages 3-5.
-Jumpstart - summer workshops focusing on early literacy for parents with children ages 4-5.
-Si se puede - after-school academic support, as well as an enrichment or recreation activities, for k-2nd graders.
+Programs: For over thirty-five years, the jamestown community center has been providing learning opportunities and safe space for low-income youth in san francisco's mission district.
+Jamestown fulfills its mission by annually providing 500 six-to-eighteen year olds with a full range of educational enrichment, academic tutoring, leadership, employment, sports and teen guidance programs.
 Brain soup - after-school art, dance, cooking, and theater classes with an emphasis on developing reading and writing skills for third to fifth graders.
 Summer playhouse - summer camp for elementary school youth with a focus on arts education including dance, theater and art, as well as sports and recreation.
 After-school explorations (ase) - after-school dance, cooking and martial arts classes for middle school youth.
 The classes help young people develop leadership skills, learn about their own and other cultures/backgrounds, and work together.
 The summer voyage - a summer program that helps youth develop their leadership and decision-making skills through projects designed and implemented by the youth themselves.
+The cut (community uniting teens) - paid cooking internships for high school youth.
 One on one tutoring - college students matched with youth in third through twelfth grades for individual tutoring.
-Peer education program (pep) - high school youth create age-appropriate violence prevention and sexual/reproductive health workshops for younger youth in jamestown's programs.
-Youth apprentices program (yap) - on-the-job training and bi-weekly job readiness training for high school youth.
+Teaching apprentices program (tap) - on the job training and workshops for high-school age youth interested in learning tutoring.
 Youth in charge - leadership corps that helps jamestown management with program planning and fundraising, and represents the organization in the community.
 League sports - soccer, baseball, and softball teams that compete in city-wide leagues.
-Girls and boys sports camp - summer camps that focus on soccer skills and introduce new sports, such as self-defense techniques, yoga, and fencing.
-Drop-in recreation - supervised after-school recreation at two local public schools.
+Drop-in rec centers - supervised after-school recreation at two local public schools.
 Treehouse - guidance program for young men designed to address prevention of risky behavior, such as sexual activity, drug and alcohol use, and gang activity.
 Services include social support groups, clinical case management, and prevention and education programs.
 Convivencia - monthly meeting for parents to organize workshops that address child-rearing issues and to design activities for families throughout the year.
-Leadership group - leadership training for parents who then determine an issue in the community of concern and develop a campaign to address the issue.